thegrumpys/odop/docs/Help/trade.md

  should be larger than the largest percentage constraint violation.
  Perhaps even larger than the sum of all the constraint violations.

 ## TRADE

  TRADE provides decision support for relaxation of constraints.
 TRADE functions to help locate the "nearest" feasible point when a feasible solution is not available with the existing set of constraints.
-"Nearest" in this case means the feasible point reached with the least total (rms) relaxation of constraints.
+"Nearest" in this case means the feasible point reached with the least total relaxation of constraints.

  TRADE uses a quadratic extrapolation scheme to take steps in the